gtadeusoares/moving-circles/README.md

 # Instructions
 Use the arrow keys to move.
 # Future Improvements
-Separate the JavaScript into a new file.
+Separate the JavaScript and CSS into their own separate files.

 Create one function to update all circles simultaneously.
 # License